jojozhuang/jojozhuang.github.io/_posts/2017-02-14-install-splunk-on-linux.md

 sudo dpkg -i splunk_package_name.deb // for Ubuntu
 ```

-If no error occurs, Splunk is installed into /opt/splunk/.
+After running the commands, Splunk is installed into /opt/splunk/.

 3) Configure Environment Variable for Splunk
-Set SPLUNK_HOME pointing to the top-level installation directory, and add $SPLUNK_HOME/bin to the shell's path.
+Set SPLUNK_HOME to point to the top-level installation directory, and add $SPLUNK_HOME/bin to the shell's path.

 ```shell
 export SPLUNK_HOME=/opt/splunk